carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

 #### Recommendation: defer option #3

 Option #3 definitely introduces complexity and implementation work into the compiler, which we aren't sure we need.
+It also introduces a code evolution concern.
+If a new overload is added to a function, it can break generic callers.
+Generally speaking, modification of a template could introduce breakage, but this option definitely adds fragility since all overloads will be considered even if the generic is never instantiated for that type.
+Option A is particularly susceptible since adding any overload can cause breakage, even if the new overload has a consistent signature.

 Once we have greater experience implementing with generics, we will be better able to say whether we need the capabilities of option #3 and what variation on it.

 ## Conclusion